numberplates/plateit-api-docs/objects/company-plate-type.md

 Any plate type you can think of can be catered for, as long as you can provide an appropriate print file for it.

-> Plate types can be delegated to other companies to fulfil on your behalf.
-However, the delegated company must have a plate type with an *identical* `reference` for this relationship to be recognised.
+> A CompanyPlateType can be delegated to another company to fulfil on your behalf.
+However, the delegated company must have a CompanyPlateType with an *identical* `reference` for this relationship to be recognised.
 The dimensions and weight will be inherited from their settings and not yours.
 See the [delegation guide](/fundamentals/delegations.md) for more information.

 ## Data References